h-ms/comp-projects/projects/coding/documentation/front_end/github_pages.md

 Install Jekyll and other dependencies from the GitHub Pages gem:

-    sudo bundle install
+    bundle install

 ### Generate Jekyll site files

-Create a Jackyll template site as follows:
+Create a Jekyll template site as follows:

     bundle exec jekyll new . --force